yikunpku/RESM/README.md

 ## 📣 News
 - **[2025/07]** 🎉 We release the dataset and checkpoints on [Zenodo](https://doi.org/10.5281/zenodo.15980875)!
-- **[2025/07]** 📊 Initial release of RESM-150M and RESM-650M models with comprehensive documentation.
+- **[2025/07]** 📊 Initial release the code of RESM-150M and RESM-650M models with comprehensive documentation.

 ## ⚡ Overview